korepwx/railgun/docs/userguide/homework.rst

 ~~~~~~~~~~~~~~

 The basic functionality of ``UnitTestScorer`` is to run a set of
-unit test cases, and then give the score according to the count of
+unit test cases, and then give the score according to the percentage
-passes cases.
+of passed cases.

 You may use this scorer under such situations: you have written
 a set of test cases, and you'd like the students to write code that